How to import or move fish for human consumption to the UK.

 From 1 January 2021, importers of most fish and fishery products (as products of animal origin) from the EU need to:

-- submit IUU fishing documents to the port health authority in advance of the consignment’s arrival
+- submit IUU fishing documents to the Port Health Authority before the consignment arrives

 - comply with customs requirements (such as submitting a customs import declaration and paying duties and VAT)

-- check that you have correct documents if moving CITES goods, or goods subject to restrictions (such as bluefin tuna or Antarctic and Patagonian toothfish)
+- check that you have correct documents if moving CITES-listed goods, or goods subject to restrictions (such as bluefin tuna or Antarctic and Patagonian toothfish)

-- make sure that a certified health certificate physically accompanies the consignment
+- be accompanied by a certified health certificate

 Comply with Rules of Origin for tariff-free trade